aasparks/cryptopals-py-rkt/docs/readme.md

 #### 32. Break HMAC-SHA1 with a Slightly Less Artificial Timing Leak - :ballot_box_with_check:

-The Python solution worked for a delay as low as 15ms.
-The Racket solution only worked for a delay down to 30ms, which seems weird considering that solution isn't using the web framework.
+<span style="color:green">The Python solution worked for a delay as low as 15ms. </span>

+<span style="color:red">The Racket solution only worked for a delay down to 30ms, which seems weird
+considering that solution isn't using the web framework. </span>

 The improved solutions are also very different.
 Python made it all the way to 1ms (to my amazement), but the Racket solution works for 20ms.
 I need to spend a lot more time on this one.
 Shelving for now...